-All injuries to UA employees are required to be reported to Risk Management Services CLICK HERE TO FILE A REPORT
+All injuries to UA employees are required to be reported to Risk Management Services HOW TO REPORT INJURY ONLINE.

 The reasons why injury reporting is important include: